 To put it simply, investors have the potential to serve as the lifeblood of a startup.
 The right investor can help catapult a startup from its humble beginnings to its ultimate success.
 However, choosing the wrong type of investor for your individual startup could do more harm than good in the long run.

 Check out different types of investors and how each could potentially benefit your company:

 1. Angel Investors

 Angel investors are individuals.
 These investors have an earned income that exceeds $200,000 annually or have a net worth that exceeds $1 million.
-They can be found across industry lines, but usually work with entrepreneurs who are somewhere between their first time financing and a venture capital effort.
+They can be found across industry sectors, but usually work with entrepreneurs who are somewhere between their first-time financing and a venture capital effort.

 2. Peer-to-Peer Lenders

 Peer-to-peer lenders can be individuals or groups.
 They help fund small businesses.
 If you want to apply for peer-to-peer lending, you need to apply with companies who are specialized in this type of financing.
 Lenders work with these companies to find businesses they want to finance.